deemarc/react101/README.md

 ## Visual Studio Code plugin
 a list of 'nice to have' plugin to use along with this tutorial
-- *Simple React Snippets* = short hand written then got the auto complete command use n react
+- <b>Simple React Snippets</b> = short hand written then got the auto complete command use n react

 ## Visual Studio Code settings
 settings that will help dev react easier